WerdienJihed/react-template/README.md

+# react-template

-This React template, using Vite, features scripts for development, building, linting, and previewing.
-Dependencies include React, React Router, Redux Toolkit, Yup for validation, and Pico CSS for styling.
+This React template, powered by Vite, includes essential scripts for development, building, linting, and previewing.

+## Dependencies

+- React
+- React Router
+- Redux Toolkit
+- Yup (for validation)
+- Pico CSS (for styling)

+## Integration with JSONPlaceholder

+The project seamlessly integrates with JSONPlaceholder, providing a simulated REST API for testing and development purposes.